hen late in my Columbia experience I was told to write

 place in this institution than it's promise of delivering an

-"education" is a crock of shit.
+"education" is a lie.
 You can read forever,

 but when all the dust settles, your still stuck in the cave.

-The Emperor you call Columbia is butt naked.
+The Emperor you call Columbia is buck naked.

-else one wishes to refer to our search for the unattainable,
+else one wishes to refer to our search for the infinite,

 can be accounted for by what I refer to as my theory of the Double